Karthikkannan-AI/AI-Powered-Driver-Alertness-Monitoring/README.md

 ### Evaluating the Solution ###

-We have Tested in Bus, Truck, Car and Auto.
-As a Proof of Concept we have recorded the Driver Driving the vehicle Camera  Footage ( Day and Night Vision) and Analysed it Offline.
-We will Take this demonstration to Top Auto Manufacturers ( Car, Bus, Truck and Auto rickshaw manufacturers)  in India and explore the possibilities of Real-world Implementation
+We have tested our AI-based Driver Alertness Monitoring in Bus, Truck, Car, and Auto.
+As a Proof of Concept, we have recorded the Driver Driving the vehicle Camera Footage ( Day and Night Vision) and analyzed it Offline.
+We will take this demonstration to Top Auto Manufacturers ( Car, Bus, Truck, and Auto rickshaw manufacturers) in India and explore the possibilities of Real-world Implementation.

- __Test - 1 : Driver Activity Monitoring in Bus__
+ ### Test - 1 : Driver Activity Monitoring in Bus ###